parvizbabakishiyev/countries/README.md

 - View a country in Google Maps
 - Save/Remove a country to local storage of your browser
 - Responsive design

+# Contributions
+Design of the webpage by [Gullar Babakishiyeva](https://www.behance.net/gullarbabakishiyeva)

+# Credits
+Country information is available via [REST Countries](https://restcountries.com/) Icons used in the project: [coolicons by Kryston Schwarze](https://github.com/krystonschwarze/coolicons)